AfzGit/Python-Keylogger/README.md

 This project consists of two Python scripts: a **server** and a **client**.
 The **client** listens to the keyboard for keystrokes and sends them to the **server**.
 The **server** logs the keystrokes and provides an interface to view and download the logged data.

+This keylogger is intended for educational purposes only.
+Unauthorized use may be illegal.
+Ensure that you have explicit permission before deploying such software.

+## How can this be used by Attackers?

+> Note: This is a Proof-of-Concept (PoC) and is not intended to be used for malicious purposes.

+A cybercriminal could create a malicious script that runs silently in the background, installing necessary Python libraries and executing the `client.py` script.
+Using the `server.py` script on their own system, they can track the victim's keystrokes to collect sensitive data, which could then be exploited for further attacks, such as credential theft or identity exploitation.

 ## Demo

 ![](./demos/python-keylogger-demo.gif)